EEA Permanent Residence

 - Two passport-sized photographs for you and each of your family members

 - Proof of identity, such as a valid passport or travel document

-- Proof of residence in the UK, such as utility bills, council tax letters, NHS letters or mortgage/letting agreements
+- Proof of residence in the UK, such as utility bills, council tax letters, NHS letters or mortgage/letting agreements; or

 This is not an exhaustive list, but an example of some of the documents required.
 Section 18 of the application form details all possible required documents.

-According to EU law, all EEA PR applications have to be processed within 6 months.
+According to EU law, all EEA PR applications have to be processed within six months.
 As there is currently a high demand for the service, processing times may be higher.
-Applicants are reporting waiting times between 2-3 months or between 7-8 months.
-You can read more about EEA Permanent Residence Processing times here
+Applicants are reporting waiting times between two/three months or between seven/eight months.
+You can read more about EEA Permanent Residence processing times here

 The EEA application fee is £65 for Permanent Residence or under the Settlement Scheme which will be introduced next year.

 IAS have many highly-experienced lawyers who can advise you on the options available to you and your next steps if you are considering applying for EEA Permanent Residence in the UK.
 Our team of expert immigration lawyers can help find the best route for you and take you step-by-step through the application process, to maximise your chances of success and help you settle in the UK.